swalehmwadime/G00dlife-datascience/README.md

 ## Project Overview

-- This is a comprehensive guide for anyone interested in learning and applying data science from scratch.
+- Comprehensive guide for anyone interested in learning and applying data science from scratch.
 ## Table of Contents

 1. [Introduction](#introduction)